Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residential accessibility to these stops is excellent, with residents typically located 133 meters from the nearest stop.
-On average, there are 2,336 trips per day across all routes, equating to approximately 201 weekly trips per individual stop.
+The accessibility to public transport in the area is rated as excellent, with residents typically located just 133 meters away from their nearest transport stop.
+On average, there are 2,336 trips per day across all routes, which equates to approximately 201 weekly trips per individual stop.

 Frequently Asked Questions - Transport